Waitlist Available:

 APA Division 32, Society for Humanistic Psychology is approved by the American Psychological Association to sponsor continuing education for psychologists.
 APA Division 32, Society for Humanistic Psychology maintains responsibility for this program and its content.

-This is a self-directed theory course with readings and 2 papers due to meet the requirement.
-Students will be paired with an instructor as facilitator after the experiential training.
-This is 100% remote.
+This is a self-directed course with readings and 2 papers due to meet the requirement.
+There is a curriculum for the papers but students do get some flexibility to explore what speaks to them about E-H therapy.
+Students will be paired with an instructor as facilitator in the fall following the experiential training in spring (September).

-*International & out-of-state program participants: Students are only required to attend in-person the Experiential Training, that is the only mandatory travel required for this program.
-The other requirements are completed by you remotely and are facilitated by EHI’s instructors.
+*International & out-of-state program participants are very welcome.
+Students are only required to attend in-person the Experiential Training, which is the only mandatory travel required for this program.
+The other requirements are completed by you remotely and are facilitated by EHI instructors.

 Having the opportunity to attend the EHI experiential was such a gift!!
 Not only do I feel like I learned skills that have helped me in working more effectively with my clients- I feel it has changed me in the way I look at and appreciate more fully myself.
 Thanks again for the opportunity to be a part of EHI!!